CONNECTICUT PRESERVATION AWARDS 2020

-The state recognized R. Christopher Goodwin & Associates, Inc. for their outstanding contribution to the archaeological understanding of Louisiana material culture through implementation of measures intended to partially fulfill the stipulations of a 2011 programmatic agreement to mitigate the effects of the Federal Emergency Management Agency (FEMA) Hazard Mitigation Grant Program (HMGP).
-As a group, these mitigation measures represent one of the largest single-project contributions to Louisiana archeology.
-The project included both new work and the reexamination of old work, and comprehensive integration of both previous and current studies in a period not to exceed 24 months.
-Archeological treatment measures included: (1) analysis of eleven archeological collections that had never been previously examined or that were not analyzed using modern methods; (2) survey and evaluation of Fontainebleau State Park and New Orleans’ City Park; and (3) research on 204 parks around the city of New Orleans and archeological survey of thirty parks.
-Additionally, the project required survey of seven National Register Historic Districts in New Orleans; scanning of up to 150,000 National Register and Standing Structure documents; and, the filling of a dedicated liaison between the Louisiana State Historic Preservation Office and FEMA to ensure timely preparation of digital deliverables.
-This project will result in written and digital media public outreach programs.
+The state recognized R. Christopher Goodwin & Associates, Inc. for outstanding contribution to the archaeological understanding of Louisiana material culture through implementation of measures intended to partially fulfill the stipulations of a 2011 programmatic agreement to mitigate the effects of the Federal Emergency Management Agency (FEMA) Hazard Mitigation Grant Program (HMGP).
+As a group, these mitigation measures represent one of the largest single-project contributions to Louisiana archaeology.
+The project included both new work and the reexamination of old work, and comprehensive integration of both previous and current studies in a period of 24 months.
+Archaeological treatment measures included: (1) analysis of eleven archaeological collections that never had been examined or that were not analyzed using modern methods; (2) survey and evaluation of Fontainebleau State Park and New Orleans’ City Park; and (3) research on 204 parks and archaeological survey of thirty parks around the city of New Orleans.
+Additionally, the project required survey of seven National Register Historic Districts in New Orleans; scanning of up to 150,000 National Register and Standing Structure documents; and, providing a dedicated liaison between the Louisiana State Historic Preservation Office and FEMA to ensure timely preparation of digital deliverables.
+This project resulted in both written and digital media public outreach programs.

-R. Christopher Goodwin & Associates, Inc. served as the archeological and historic preservation contractor for the larger Dewberry Team for implementation of the mitigation efforts.
-Dewberry is a leading professional services firm with a proven history of providing architecture, engineering, and management and consulting services to a wide variety of public- and private-sector clients.
-The Dewberry Team also included Vissering Pardue and Associates, now Vissering Consulting Group, Inc., a nationally recognized provider of technical consulting services to governmental and private clients in the areas of environmental and historic preservation compliance, hazard mitigation planning and programs, and disaster program support.
+R. Christopher Goodwin & Associates, Inc. served as the archaeological and historic preservation contractor for the larger Dewberry Team during implementation of the mitigation efforts.
+Dewberry is a leading professional services firm with a proven history of providing architecture, engineering, management and consulting services to a wide variety of public- and private-sector clients.

 R. Christopher Goodwin & Associates, Inc. featured in Spring 2014 Energy and Mining Industry Magazine